Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Experiments

-\paragraph{Datasets} We evaluate forecasting performance under channel-wise asynchronous sampling using four multivariate datasets. \textbf{ETT1-practical (ETT1)} modifies ETTm1~\cite{zhou2021informer} by resampling channels to domain-specific temporal resolutions (e.g., 1-hour for load, 15-minute for temperature). \textbf{Weather-practical (Weather)}, adapted from the Weather benchmark~\cite{wu2021autoformer}, assigns heterogeneous sampling periods to channels based on distinct physical characteristics. \textbf{Monash-SolarWindPower-practical (SolarWind)} combines solar and wind power series from the Monash Forecasting Archive~\cite{godahewa2021monash}, with variables resampled to 20-minute and 5-minute intervals, respectively. \textbf{LNG Cargo Handling System (CHS)} is a real-world industrial dataset collected from an LNG carrier, consisting of sensor channels related to cargo operations, ship navigation, and surrounding weather conditions.
+We evaluate forecasting performance under channel-wise asynchronous sampling using four multivariate datasets. \textbf{ETT1-practical and ETT2-practical (ETT1 \& ETT2)} modify ETTm1 and ETTm2~\citep{zhou2021informer} by resampling channels to domain-specific temporal resolutions (e.g., 1-hour for load, 15-minute for temperature). \textbf{Weather-practical (Weather)}, adapted from the Weather benchmark~\citep{wu2021autoformer}, assigns heterogeneous sampling periods to channels based on distinct physical characteristics. \textbf{Monash-SolarWindPower-practical (SolarWind)} combines solar and wind power series from the Monash Forecasting Archive~\citep{godahewa2021monash}, with variables resampled to 20-minute and 5-minute intervals, respectively. \textbf{EPA-Air (EPA)}, adapted from the U.S. Environmental Protection Agency’s air quality monitoring data~\citep{chang2025timeimm}, collects measurements from several regions with heterogeneous sampling periods across channels (e.g., 1-hour for temperature, 8-hour for PM\textsubscript{2.5}, among others).
+We choose four regions, Maricopa, Richmond, LA and Hillsborough. \textbf{LNG Cargo Handling System (CHS)} is a real-world industrial dataset collected from an LNG carrier, consisting of sensor channels related to cargo operations, ship navigation, and surrounding weather conditions.
 To assess robustness under block-wise test-time missing intervals, we additionally conduct experiments on SolarWind by varying the missing ratio.
 Detailed dataset specifications are provided in Appendix~\ref{a1:dataspec}.